kaievns/the-log/posts/lead/on-culture-and-belonging.md

 behaviour needs to reflect that in order to attract more members.

-People, especially the creative people who have a bit of an outlier streak to them, need to feel safe.
-Physically, but most importantly psychologically in order to do their best work.
+People, especially the creative people who have a bit of an outlier streak to them, need to feel safe to do their best work.
+Physically, but most importantly psychologically.
 And that is where creative teams performance originates from.
 A safe environment where they can try new things.

 When we talk about psychological safety, I'm not just talking about people being free of emotional abuse and bigotry from their peers.
 I'm also talking about the emotional cost of failure.
 Because if the cost of failure is high, people won't take risks.
 And if people won't take risks, you won't have innovation.

-And that is where the bulk of people management efforts should go into.
+That is where the bulk of people management efforts should go into.
 To create a safe and nourishing environment where people are free to bring themselves to work, take risks, and not feel the wrath of punishment when things don't go the way they were planned.

 In safe environments there are no long speeches and complex hierarchies.
 All interactions are quick and to the point, people maintain eye contact, and they